Challenging Work and Income decisions: Reviews and appeals

 What kinds of Work and Income decisions can I challenge?

-Work and Income makes hundreds of decisions a week, and not all of them are correct.
-Any decision made by a Work and Income staff member can be challenged and their decision can be reviewed (this is called a “review of decision”).
-These are just a few examples of decisions that can be reviewed:
+Work and Income make hundreds of decisions a week, and not all of them are correct.
+Any decision made by a Work and Income staff member can be challenged and their decision can be reviewed, for example:

 - setting the start date of your benefit

 - setting the level of supplementary or hardship assistance

 - any change Work and Income makes to your rate or payment (for example charging income)

 - reducing your benefit (a “sanction”) on the alleged grounds that you failed the work test, or didn’t declare income, or are in a relationship with someone.

 Tip: You should always ask for a decision to be given to you in writing (a letter or an email) because you need the decision in writing before you can challenge it.
 Sometimes, Work and Income will tell you that you are not eligible for something, but will not provide you with the decision in writing, which means they have not formally ‘declined’ your request for assistance.

 How do I apply for a review?